splunk/observability-workshop/content/en/tko/session-5/docs/deploy-otel.md

 ``` bash
 helm delete splunk-otel-collector -n splunk
 ```

 {{% /alert %}}

 {{% alert title="Workshop Question" color="danger" %}}
 Find your Cluster in the Observability Kubernetes Navigator, and identify the namespace for the collector and its workload.

-**Tip:**  you may need to refresh the screen a few time to allow the cluster data to correlated in the back ground data.
+**Tip:** You may need to refresh the screen a few time to until the cluster data is correlated in the background.
+Also, it is recommended to set the timeframe to be `15m` (down from `3h` which is default).
 {{% /alert %}}